MOVE-II/cdh-utilities/moveio/README.md

 ## Usage

-When the library is installed, it can be used during build by specifying "-lmoveio" or by using "target_link_libraries" directive in cmake (see moveio/test/CMakeLists.txt).
+When the library is installed, it can be used during build by specifying "-lmoveio" or by using "target_link_libraries" directive in cmake (see [CMakeLists.txt](moveio/test/CMakeLists.txt) for the test programs).

 All path and device names used in the code should be collected in a single header file, so that changing them is easy when switching from BeagleBone to final CDH.